-Josh is a Registered Social Worker (BCCSW #10445) with the British Columbia Association of Social Workers.
+Josh Van der Meer (he/him) is a Registered Social Worker (BCCSW #10445) with the British Columbia Association of Social Workers.

 I have been working with youth and young adults in a counselling role since I moved to Prince George in 2006.
-Since that time I have been supporting the young people here in many different roles.
-As a mental health and addictions clinician with the public health care system, I work in collaboration with many health care agencies across Prince George to provide support to vulnerable and high risk youth seeking support.
+Since then, I have been supporting the young people here in many different roles.
+As a mental health and addictions clinician with the public health care system, I work in collaboration with health care agencies across Prince George, providing support to vulnerable and high risk youth seeking support.
 I believe in the importance of linking with families and other supports in the youth’s lives whenever possible.

 Areas of counselling expertise

 - Families and caregivers supporting at risk youth

 - Enhancing self awareness

 - Trauma Informed Practice